 Temperature: Caladium like hot, like Africa-hot, temperatures and lots of humidity.
 The ends of their leaves may brown and crisp if it’s too dry.
 They also dislike low temperatures, and by low I mean below 60 degrees.
 Any temperature lower can damage or cause them to slowly rot and die a slow death.

 Watering: Keep these babies evenly moist.
 I never let mine fully dry out since they go downhill pretty fast.
 Since they like heat you want to be diligent – checking their moisture level every couple days.

 Feeding: Like teenagers, these babies are avid growers so they are also big eaters.
-A basic fertilizer (I like Jack’s) every couple weeks will keep them growing and growing and growing.
+A basic fertilizer (I like and use Jack’s) every couple weeks will keep them growing and growing and growing.

 Light: Because of their tissue-thin leaves, Caladium prefer indirect but bright sun.
 I have mine in an east facing window, a few feet back.
 Direct sun will result in scorching and a sad plant.